-Germany's Bundestag tightens COVID-19 rules as Omicron cases surge | DW | 12.01.2022
+Germany's Bundestag tightens COVID-19 rules as omicron cases surge | DW | 12.01.2022

 MPs who cannot be vaccinated on medical grounds can still enter the chamber with a negative PCR test result.
 But lawmakers who haven't been vaccinated at all can only sit in the public gallery.
 Even there, they also have to show proof of a negative antigen test.

-Those who do not adhere to the new rules caught will face penalties.
+Those who do not adhere to the new rules will face penalties if caught.
 The Bundestag administration plans to fine them 1,000 euros ($1,140) for the first offense and 2,000€ in the event of a repeat.
 A ban from the premises may also be imposed.

 For MPs or Bundestag staff still deliberating whether or not to get a shot against COVID-19, a sign at one Reichstag entrance bearing the word "Impfen" (vaccinate), points to an in-house vaccination center.